alan-turing-institute/deepsensor/CONTRIBUTING.md

 Firstly, some background.
 The DeepSensor Python package streamlines the application of neural processes (NPs) to environmental sciences, including sensor placement, forecasting, downscaling, and satellite gap-filling.
-NPs are well-suited to environmetnal data: they can efficiently fuse multi-modal and multi-resolution data, handle missing observations, and capture prediction uncertainty.
+NPs are well-suited to environmental data: they can efficiently fuse multi-modal and multi-resolution data, handle missing observations, and capture prediction uncertainty.
 DeepSensor aims to bring this powerful modelling paradigm to practitioners by plugging together the `xarray`, `pandas`, and `neuralprocesses` packages with a user-friendly interface that